What to Use to Do Your Own Eyelash Extensions

 Applying eyelash extensions is the method by which an individual synthetic eyelash is applied to each of your own individual natural lashes, one at a time, to create longer lashes, more volume and a thicker and darker look.
 The synthetic lash is glued to your individual natural lash one-by-one.
 It’s semi-permanent and lasts about 2-4 weeks depending on how you take care of them and the natural growth cycle of your own lashes.

-What kind of looks can you achieve with eyelash extensions?
+What kind of looks can you achieve?

 Eyelash extensions come in many different looks.
 There’s different curl types, commonly J, B, C and D with J being the least curly and D the most curly.
 You can also get lashes in different thicknesses and lengths.
 Thicknesses are most commonly 0.10 to 0.20mm.
 The thicker the lash, the more weight it will have.
 Therefore, you have to be sure your natural lashes are strong enough for the thickness as to not have droopy lashes.
 Eyelashes also come in different lengths, usually from 8mm to 15mm.
 A variety of lengths will be used on a person to achieve different shapes from a round eye to a cat eye.

 What is the cost to do your own eyelash extensions?

 Doing eyelash extensions by a trained technician is probably the best way for a person to get them done.
 It will usually cost about $160-240 the very first time for a full set (usually an individual eyelash extension on each natural lash, probably about 120 lashes).
 You can also do a partial set for about 50% to 75% off the full price for about 80 lashes.
 You will need to get your eyelashes touched up every 3-4 weeks which is called a fill and will usually cost about $60-80 depending on where you live.
 As you can see, the time and cost to maintain your eyelash extensions quickly adds up, and you can find yourself spending thousands of dollars each year on eyelash extensions.